SPARK Innovation Competition

 Complete the short application.
 In addition to some basic information that will help us create strong-multidisciplinary teams, you’ll also be given the opportunity to list other applicants who you wish to potentially have added to your team.
 For questions, email firstname.lastname@example.org.

-For more information about OBG visit their website.
+For more information about the Spark Competition visit the website.